-Test data can be said to be ideal if for the minimum size of data set all the application errors get identified.
-Try to prepare test data that will incorporate all application functionality, but not exceeding cost and time constraint for preparing test data and running tests.
+Data can be said to be ideal if for the minimum size of data set all the application errors to get identified.
+Try to prepare data that will incorporate all application functionality, but not exceeding cost and time constraint for preparing data and running tests.

 1) No data: Run your test cases on blank or default data.
 See if proper error messages are generated.

 2) Valid data set: Create it to check if the application is functioning as per requirements and valid input data is properly saved in database or files.

 3) Invalid data set: Prepare invalid data set to check application behavior for negative values, alphanumeric string inputs.